seng438-winter-2022/seng438-a5-Mik-Ese/Assignment5-Report.md

 # Discussion on Similarity and Differences of the Two Techniques

 # How the team work/effort was divided and managed
+Our groups split into 2 teams that each tackled one part of the lab.
+Faisal and Michele handled part 1, while Dylan and Cheyenne handled part 2.
 #

 # Difficulties encountered, challenges overcome, and lessons learned
+### Difficulties
+- Theory behind the tools

+### Challenges
+- Understanding how to use the different tools (RDC Excel chart, C-SFRAT)

+### Lessons
+- How to determine the reliability of a system using different tools
+- Different tools/techniques to find reliability

 # Comments/feedback on the lab itself
+Intersting lab for learning about reliability tools and techniques.